umich-iam/sso-examples-oidc-mod_auth_openidc/README.md

 Note: A single set of credentials could have multiple allowed redirect URLs, but it is recommended to use separate credentials for each server, such as dev, qa, and production.

 # Setup
+git clone this repository and change to the directory

-OIDC Credentials must be put in a `.env` file, with the format:
+Put your OIDC Credentials in a file called `.env`, with the format:

 ```shell
 OIDC_CLIENT_ID=<client_id>